The Proper Way to Calculate 2022 NFL Strength of Schedule

 Second, injuries/suspensions to star players, namely quarterbacks, can result in a good team suffering through a bad season – see the 2017 Green Bay Packers without Aaron Rodgers.
 If you’re going to tell me the Packers are a 7-9 team with Rodgers under center, I’m here to call you crazy.

-Sure, sportsbooks can be influenced by where the money is going, but their win totals still at least reflect the current team, not the past one.
+Sure, sportsbooks can be influenced by where the money is going, and scheduling is sort of worked into their lines, but their win totals still at least reflect the current team, not the past one.

 The 2018 Buffalo Bills are a great example of why using projected win totals to calculate strength of schedule is much more appropriate than last year’s record.
 If we were judging Buffalo by 2017 alone, they would have been counted as a very respectable 9-7 team.